hpcleuven/VscDocumentation/source/access/linux_client.rst

 the NX Client <NX start guide>` to log on to the machine and run graphical programs.
-This requires additional client software that is currently available for Windows, OS X, Linux, Android and iOS.
+This requires additional client software that is currently available for Windows, macOS, Linux, Android and iOS.
 The advantage over displaying X programs directly on your Linux screen is that you can sleep your laptop, disconnect and move to another network without loosing your X-session.
 Performance may also be better